NYPL/pres-docs/archivalProcessing/Processing_AMI.md

 The arrangement and description of audio and moving image (AMI) material utilizes many of the same guiding principles as other archival materials, but involves additional steps because AMI is described on the item level to facilitate digitization for long-term preservation and access.
 This section details the tasks and special considerations that are necessary when working with AMI in archival collections, and addresses identification, inventory, and housing of these materials.
 The Media Preservation Services department facilitates and coordinates the preservation and digitization of AMI.
 See the [Media Preservation Documentation Portal](https://nypl.github.io/ami-preservation/) for further information about the ways in which media is digitized and preserved.

 ## **Audio and Moving Image Inventory**
-While the Archival Processing unit is responsible for the description in finding aids of AMI included in archival collections, an initial inventory is performed in SPEC as part of the accessioning process by Collection Management.
-This includes assigning identifier numbers and barcodes, rehousing items, and recording the format type.
-Since AMI is the only format routinely arranged and described on the item level, processing collections with AMI can be significantly more time consuming.
-Inventories and collection documentation provided by the donor or seller can be helpful, as it can often assist in deciphering the content of inadequately labeled media.
-In many cases, this information can be repurposed in the finding aid description or included as an additional resource to the finding aid.
+AMI in archival collections are accessioned on an item level by collection management when a new acquisition is received, or when a backlog collection is shipped to the Archival Processing unit for processing.
+Each piece of media is labeled with a barcode and a unique AMI identifier generated in SPEC.
+Collection management will also update SPEC with the format of each object.

+For acquisitions received in 2023 to the present, the AMI inventory will be attached to the acquisition record.
+Older collections may have a preliminary inventory with bibliographic data attached to the collection record.

 In the Archival Processing unit, the inventory of AMI in archival collections is performed by exporting a spreadsheet of the initial Collection Management inventory and enhancing it with DACS-compliant descriptive data, including titles, dates, and tracklists.
 During the inventory, if you encounter incorrect formats, you should correct the record in SPEC.
 The completed inventory will be imported into ArchivesSpace.
-See the section on Importing an Audio and Moving Image Inventory into ArchivesSpace for instructions on how to do this.
+See the section on [Importing an Audio and Moving Image Inventory]() into ArchivesSpace for instructions on how to do this.

 ## **Identification**